 If you suspect you are the victim of a drug-facilitated sexual assault, ask the hospital or clinic where you receive medical care to take a urine sample.
 Drugs such as Rohypnol and GHB are more likely to be detected in urine than in blood.
 Rohypnol stays in the body for several hours, and can be detected in the urine for up to 72 hours after taking it.
 GHB leaves the body in 12 hours.

 Consider bringing someone to the hospital with you for support.

-The hospital automatically calls a WISE advocate to be available anytime someone comes in for a rape kit.
+The hospital may call a rape crisis/victim assistance advocate to be available anytime someone comes in for a rape kit.
 You can decide whether or not you want to speak with the advocate.
 The advocate is a confidential resource who is not affiliated with the college.
 They can provide you with confidential support and talk with you about your options.

 If you need a ride to or from the hospital, please contact University Police at 718-409-7311

 Physical evidence should be preserved even if you choose not to go to the hospital for a forensic exam.
 Save all of the clothing you were wearing at the time of the assault.
 Put each item in a separate paper bag (do not use plastic bags).
 Save all bedding (blankets, sheets) and put each in a separate paper bag.
 Take photographs of any visible physical injuries (bruising, scratches) for use as evidence.
 If you report to law enforcement, they may want to take their own photos as evidence.

 Evidence such as texts, emails.
 Facebook posts, Snapchats, pictures, videos or other forms of electronic communication can be helpful in a college or criminal investigation.
 Download, save to a PDF, take screenshots or use other methods to preserve electronic evidence.